 In 2022, Dayna opened Day Breaks Glass Studio in Bethel, Vermont.
 The studio runs a large curriculum of courses in stained glass and mosaic art and hosts guest artists sharing their handcrafting skills.
 The studio has a small retail area where you can find a selection of glass crafting tools and supplies as well as giftware from local artisans.

-Day Breaks Glass is a member of The Vermont Crafts Council and has received grants from The Vermont Arts Council.
+Day Breaks Glass is a member of The Vermont Crafts Council and The Stained Glass Association of America.
+Dayna has also received grants from The Vermont Arts Council.